nuejs/nue/packages/nuejs.org/docs/content.md

 ### Grids
 [Grid](tags.html#grids) is a built-in tag used like the stack but is meant for more complex layouts.
-They have more configuration options and their visual appearance and behavior can be enhanced with JavaScript.
+They have more configuration options for their visual appearance and behavior can be enhanced with JavaScript.

 ```md